MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 5. Adjust the **Update deadline** slider to your preferred value and select **Save**.

 ### Cloud update review (deactivation)
 Admins have the ability to deactivate a channel profile at any time.
 Deactivating a profile disables update management for all devices on the corresponding update channel.
-For example, deactivating the Current Channel profile will disable update management for all devices in your tenant that are on Current Channel.
+For example, deactivating the Current Channel profile disables update management for all devices in your tenant that are on Current Channel.

 > [!IMPORTANT]
 > Using the [switch device update channel](inventory.md#switch-device-update-channel) feature automatically enables all channel profiles, regardless of deactivation state.
 This feature is dependent on the cloud update service to function.